 Eligible sponsors who are granted a CNPV receive a non-transferable PRV, allowing their NDA or BLA to be reviewed within 1 to 2 months, compared to the typical 10–12-month timeline.
 The process is supported by enhanced, rolling communication with the FDA and a cross-disciplinary team-based review, bringing all the key decision-makers to the table early and working together, rather than reviewing in isolated stages.
 This coordinated approach aims to expedite program reviews and decisions in a swift and efficient manner.

 Interestingly, unlike other PRV programs with which the industry is familiar, the CNPV is entirely discretionary.
 There are no statutory definitions or fixed criteria.
 The FDA Commissioner decides eligibility based on how well a product aligns with the pilot's public health goals.
-Early engagement with the Agency related to this PRV program will be crucial.

 According to the FDA, Sponsors should be prepared to articulate: